More About the Program

 Students are trained to appreciate the importance of efficiency and effectiveness in executing public initiatives while maintaining a respect for the rule of law.
 The program curriculum focuses on the unique concerns and challenges faced by today’s public administration and policy leaders, such as diversity and equity concerns, distinctive bureaucratic processes, and serving a variety of stakeholders and constituents.

 Over the past several decades, UGA has become a major center of excellence for public service education.
 A recent study in the Journal of Public Administration Education ranked the UGA Public Administration and Policy faculty first in the nation in research published in scholarly journals associated with the American Society for Public Administration.
-The most recent survey from the U.S. News & World Report (2018 edition) ranked the Georgia MPA program as sixth in the nation among all programs and second in the nation among programs at public colleges and universities.
+The most recent survey from the U.S News & World Report (2024 edition) ranked the Georgia MPA program among the top ten programs nationally.
 The program is fully accredited by the National Association of Schools of Public Affairs and Administration.

 MPA at the UGA Gwinnett Campus